 Bigfoot mural on the Ace Hardware in Willow Creek

 No shortage of Bigfoot casts of foot impressions left in soft mud.
 The only thing the museum is missing is a Bigfoot skeleton since we all know bones from large humanoid animals disintegrate into the wind as soon as the creature dies.

-Hwy 96 is well-marked in the middle of town and starts off past a few homes then over Willow Creek (the actual creek) on a steady descent to Hoopa.
-Just north of the creek overpass is Brannon Mountain Road.
-Willow Creek quickly fades in the mirrors and Hwy 96 introduces a broad two-lane and very good quality pavement.
+Highway 96 is well-marked in the middle of town and starts off past a few homes then over Willow Creek (the actual creek) on a steady descent to Hoopa.
+North of the creek overpass is Brannon Mountain Road.
+Willow Creek quickly fades in the mirrors and Highway 96 introduces a broad two-lane and very good quality pavement.